-This byte indicates the recording speed range of the disk for the basic write strategy parameters as defined in bytes 33 to 63 in this Physical format information, as a number n such that set to (23) indicating a linear velocity range for writing from 3,49 m/s (the reference velocity) to 8,44 m/s allowing CAV.
+This byte indicates the lowest recording velocity of the disk for the parameters as defined in this El block.
+This recording velocity shall be specified as a number n such that set to (2E) indicating a Lower writing speed of about 11,5 m/s.

-$n = 10 \times v{ref}$ (n rounded off to an integral value)
+$n = 4 \times v{Lower, El 0}$ (n rounded off to an integral value)